-Prior to the program students, introduced to a biography of three authentic prisoners as historical sources, explore what life was like for different people during the colonial period.
+Prior to the program, students are introduced to a biography of three authentic prisoners.
+They use these historic sources to explore what life was like for different people during the colonial period.
 These stories come to life on the island, as students are immersed in a theatre-in-education experience, allowing an understanding of society and points of view in the past to be developed.

 On St Helena Island, students actively engage in making observations, investigating heritage structures and interpreting sources for evidence of the past.
 Students sequence changes from Indigenous use of the land to prison settlement, viewing the ways people managed this place and how human actions influenced this environment.
 They interrogate societal attitudes and how this influenced the lives of the men incarcerated in the prison.

 The prisoner stories serve as a powerful stimulus for students to write a personal account or biography of a settler or prisoner.